Algorithms for group isomorphism via group extensions and cohomology: The strategy

 Lemma~\ref{lem:main} suggests studying \edpc to make progress towards \GpI for groups with abelian normal subgroups.
 In this section, we shall see that pseudo-congruence tests for certain classes of extension data are exactly isomorphism tests for certain interesting group classes.
-While Lemma~\ref{lem:main} almost implies so, a pitfall is that in the reconstruction procedure we need the normal copy of $A$ in $H$ to be the image of a characteristic subgroup functor.\footnote{In the setting of Lemma~\ref{lem:main} the standard reconstruction procedure does return groups $H_i$ with the copy of $A=\charfn(H_i)$, but this is because of the conditions of that lemma. } This leads us to look at some concrete classes of extension data, for which this property holds.
+While Lemma~\ref{lem:main} almost implies so, a pitfall is that in the reconstruction procedure we need the normal copy of $A$ in $H$ to be the image of a characteristic subgroup function.
+(In the setting of Lemma~\ref{lem:main} the standard reconstruction procedure does return groups $H_i$ with the copy of $A=\charfn(H_i)$, but this is because of the assumptions of that lemma.)
+This leads us to look at some concrete classes of extension data, for which this property holds.

 For split extensions, a well-known example is the case when $|A|$ and $|Q|$ are coprime, as ensured by the Schur--Zassenhaus Theorem.
-In this case $G$ is said to be a coprime extension of $A$ by $Q$, and $A$ is a normal Hall subgroup in $G$.\footnote{The Schur--Zassenahus Theorem states that a coprime extension is split, regardless of whether $A$ is abelian or not.
-When $A$ is abelian the proof is straightforward.
-The bulk of the proof of the Schur--Zassenhaus Theorem is devoted to the case when $A$ is nonabelian.} Noting that taking a normal Hall subgroup of a specific order is a characteristic subgroup functor, with the standard reconstruction procedure we have:
+In this case $G$ is said to be a coprime extension of $A$ by $Q$, and $A$ is a normal Hall subgroup in $G$.
+Noting that taking a normal Hall subgroup of a specific order is a characteristic subgroup function, with the standard reconstruction procedure we have:

 \begin{fact} There is a polynomial-time function $r$ which takes any group action $\theta \colon G \to \aut(B)$ (for any groups $B, G$) to a group $r(\theta)$ with the following property.
 When $A$ is abelian, $Q$ is a group of order coprime to $|A|$, and $\theta_i\colon Q \to \aut(A)$ ($i=1,2$) are group actions, then $(\theta_1, \theta_2) \mapsto (r(\theta_1), r(\theta_2))$ is a Karp reduction from these instances of \actcomp to \GpI. \end{fact}